Traditions | The Jewish Wedding

 Blessings and Breaking The Glass

 The traditional wedding ceremony includes two blessings.
 Kiddushin indicates that just as the Sabbath is celebrated over wine, so too is the union of bride and groom.
 The second, Nisuin, expresses thankfulness for this moment.
 Bride and groom sip wine from a single goblet, usually a family heirloom.
+To conclude the ceremony, honored guests are called up to recite one of the Seven Blessings.
+These acknowledge God as the creator of earth and assert that bride and groom are now each complete in their existence together.

 “At a certain point the rabbi wrapped Kate and Amit in a tallis, a prayer shawl, to signify their unity,” says Susie.
 “That was another very meaningful moment.
 It’s done the minute before you are pronounced husband and wife, to remember the struggles of Jerusalem.
 This was particularly poignant for this wedding, since Amit’s father was born in Israel the year it was established.